annvnzndrvn/ds-cfg-help-bot/README.md

 ## FAQ
 + **Q: Bot won't send messages to the greeter channel!
 What's wrong?** **A:** Make sure the greeter channel has been set correctly in JSON's greetChannel and that greetOn is set to 'true'.
 + **Q: Events aren't working properly and I made sure the eventChannel is set up.
 What's the problem?** **A:** The date format should be like this: "2017-4-29 2:04".
++ **Q: How to find the ID of the channel to set it on the config file?** **A:** On discord desktop app, switch to developer mode and then just right click on the channel + copy ID.

 ### Honorable mentions
 + hydrabolt for [discord.js](https://github.com/hydrabolt/discord.js/)